Mathuzan/connect4solver/README.md

 ./build.sh && ./c4solver --profile
 go tool pprof -http=:8080 cpuprof.prof
 ```
-This produces the following CPU profiling graph, showing the places where CPU spends most of the time:
+This produces the following CPU profiling graph, showing the places where CPU spends most of the time for further optimizations:
 ![](docs/cpu-profiling-graph.png)